MS-111: Papers of the Dwight D. Eisenhower Society

 Scope and Content Notes:

-The collection contains The Eisenhower Society correspondence, administrative and program materials covering the period 1986-1999, including the Society's increased activity and involvement in connection with the October, 1990 centennial celebration of Eisenhower's birth.
+The collection contains The Eisenhower Society correspondence, administrative and program materials covering the period 1986-1999, including the Society’s increased activity and involvement in connection with the October, 1990 centennial celebration of Eisenhower’s birth.
 The collection is arranged into five series, I. Correspondence, II.
-Subjects, III.
+Subject, III.
 Centennial Celebration 1990, IV.
 Eisenhower Legacy, V. Mamie Doud Eisenhower.

-The correspondence in Series I includes letters of inquiry and support for the Society, administrative attempts to expand membership and letters from members and others to various Society officials with suggestions for possible programs and activities.
+The correspondence in Series I is fairly routine including letters of inquiry and support for the Society, administrative attempts to expand membership and letters from members and others to various Society officials with suggestions for possible programs and activities.
 The letters hint at a number of internal conflicts between members and some Society officials regarding the activities and direction of the Society.
 Most original letters from prominent individuals and former U.S. Presidents had been removed from the collection and replaced with copies before being presented to Gettysburg College.

 Series III, the Eisenhower Centennial Celebration, records what served as a high point of Society activity during the period through the group’s active involvement in the national centennial celebration of Eisenhower’s birth.
 The material in this series covers the activities of the National Dwight D. Eisenhower Centennial Commission, the state commissions in Pennsylvania and Kansas, and offers a detailed look into the planning and execution of the Centennial Celebration at Gettysburg on October 14, 1990, chaired by Bob Hope with former U.S. President Gerald Ford as honorary chair.
 Jointly sponsored with Gettysburg College, the Gettysburg event included a celebratory convocation and a symposium of presentations and panel discussions highlighting Eisenhower’s accomplishments and leadership style as Supreme Allied Commander during World War II and as U.S. President with particular emphasis on lessons to be learned from his legacy.
 Also, this series contains copies of invitation and response letters to and from prominent individuals in connection with the Society’s creation of a listing of Centennial Honorary Trustees for the occasion and also a report of the Society’s attempt to spearhead efforts to pass legislation to establish an Eisenhower Memorial Scholarship program similar to the Truman Scholarship program at the national level.